hlop3z/vueky/docs/docs/configurations.md

 # Configurations `init`

-Initializes Vuek with the provided configuration settings.
+Initializes Vueky with the provided configuration settings.

 ## Fields